Looking for the best parks in NYC? Or do you just want some peace and quiet in the City That Never Sleeps?

 Manhattan is the most densely populated borough in New York City.
 Getting away from the grind of the city can be a challenge.
 However, the parks below offer a chill and quiet respite from the concrete jungle.

 One word that best describes Central Park?
 We’ll go with iconic.

 This is by far the most famous park in NYC.
 Seen in countless movies and television shows Central Park is one of the best known landmarks in the entire city.
 This massive park is an oasis from the constant thrum of the Big Apple, and should be on everyone’s list of places to visit in NYC.

 You can spend hours upon hours exploring all the nooks and crannies of Central Park.
 And once you’re done you can visit one of the numerous museums found in (or in very close proximity) to its borders.

-If you want to explore the park with a local guide, while riding bike definitely check out this cool tour!
+If you want to explore the park with a local guide, while riding a bike, definitely check out this cool tour!

 Landmarks You Want to Visit in Central Park

 - Strawberry Fields

 - The Conservatory Garden